dragonprojects/dragonroleplay/docs/Role-play/Writing.md

 ## General writing advice

+* Use your common sense

+I think this needs no more explanation.

+!!! example
+    2+2=4

 * Add some foreshadowing

 It can be hard to use foreshaodwing in role-play as you can't completely predict the actions of the other players.
 Instead, use it to foreshadow something your character will do and watch others react accordingly!